Cap-go/docs/v3/plugin-api.md

 addListener(eventName: 'updateAvailable', listenerFunc: UpdateAvailableListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for update event in the App, let you know when update is ready to install at next app start
+Listen for update event in the App, let you know when the update is ready to install at next app start

 | Param              | Type                      |
 | ------------------ | ------------------------- |